- Events are coming soon

 In renewing interpretation of Jewish text, Paideia is reviving a European Jewish voice long silenced by Communism and post-Holocaust trauma - a voice that can contribute to a culturally rich and pluralistic Europe.

-Paideia has been granted the right to run a preparatory year in order to start the first Jewish Community College in Sweden.
-The plan is that in a couple of years the new Jewish Community College will be fully developed and will serve the Jewish Community as well as a larger Swedish society.
+Paideia has been granted the right to run a preparatory year in order to start the first Jewish Cultural College in Sweden.
+The plan is that in a couple of years the new Jewish Cultural College will be fully developed and will serve the Jewish Community as well as a larger Swedish society.

 Please read more here: http://www.folkbildningsradet.se/om-folkbildningsradet/nyheter/2015/tre-nya-folkhogskolor-kan-fa-statsbidrag/